rouvinerh/SecJournal/blogs/my-blogs/scam/telegram-customer.md

 The contact itself also looks different from the **actual** Telegram service notifications.

-Here's the real one:
+Here is the real one:

 ![](../../../.gitbook/assets/telegram-customer-image-2.png)

-And here's the fake one:
+And here is the fake one:

 ![](../../../.gitbook/assets/telegram-customer-image-3.png)